-‘Halloween’ Movies Ranked from Worst to Best
+Halloween Movies Ranked from Worst to Best

 Indeed, Halloween was immeasurably influential to the slasher genre as a whole.
 Coming on the heels of another low-budget horror pic, The Texas Chain Saw Massacre, Halloween’s success would give birth to other long-running franchises like Friday the 13th and A Nightmare on Elm Street.
 They would continue on parallel tracks, each with sequels that varied wildly in quality, but Halloween remained that “Godfather” of the slasher franchise—the one that started it all.

-So as we approach the titular holiday, it feels prudent to take a look back at the Halloween franchise in full, ranking each entry from worst to best.
-I’ll be honest, my memory was more fond of some of these films before my recent rewatch, but there’s certainly merit to be found in the pure breadth of the franchise and its willingness to reinvent itself over and over again.
+So it feels prudent to take a look back at the Halloween franchise in full, ranking each entry from worst to best.
+I’ll be honest, some of the Halloween sequels are quite poor, but there’s certainly merit to be found in the pure breadth of the franchise and its willingness to reinvent itself over and over again.